 How It Used to Be

-It’s an open question whether before, say, 2010 we could have done shootouts for many of the albums you’ve seen come to the site since then.
-I personally have my doubts.
+It’s an open question if even three or four years ago (before 2010, say) we could have done shootouts for many of the albums you’ve seen come to the site lately.
+I have my doubts.

 But the good news in audio is that things change.
 It’s amazing how many records that used to sound bad now sound pretty darn good.
 The site is full of commentaries about them.
 Every one of them is proof that comments about recordings are of limited value.